 All three options are awesome ways to sell your own products.
 Just keep in mind that no matter which method you choose it’s going to take time to establish yourself as a trusted developer or brand in the WordPress community.
 Don’t be discouraged if you don’t see a ton of sales in the beginning.
 Network with blogs to have them help promote your items, create premium add-ons for your products or consider creating “lite” versions for extra exposure.

 The next product worth mentioning doesn’t extend WordPress, but instead compliments it.
 There are millions of WordPress users around the globe, and many of them are still learning.
 So why not provide a product to help them do just that?

-Knowledgeable folks have been creating premium ebooks (checkout some of the top recommended WordPress books), guides and even online courses (like those offered on Udemy, or sell them yourself with LearnDash or another WordPress course tool) to assist new users with everything form setting up a blog for the first time to developing your own custom plugins.
+Knowledgeable folks have been creating premium ebooks, guides and even online courses (like those offered on Udemy, or sell them yourself with LearnDash or another WordPress course tool) to assist new users with everything form setting up a blog for the first time to developing your own custom plugins.